Supreme Court Rules Against Trump Administration In DACA Case

 DACA has been an enormously popular program, with public opinion polls showing widespread support for it among Democrats, independents and Republicans.

-DACA recipients have gotten advanced degrees; they have started businesses; they have bought houses, had children who are U.S. citizens; and 90% have jobs.
+DACA recipients have gotten advanced degrees; they have started businesses; they have bought houses and had children who are U.S. citizens; and 90% have jobs.
 Indeed, 29,000 are health care professionals, working on the front lines of the COVID-19 response.

-So popular has the DACA program been that the Senate Republican leadership not once, but twice, worked closely with Democrats to work out a deal to protect the Dreamers, only to have Trump renege at the last moment.
+The DACA program has been so popular that the Senate Republican leadership — not once, but twice — worked closely with Democrats to work out a deal to protect the Dreamers, only to have Trump renege at the last moment.

 What Trump will do before the November election is anyone's guess.
 The heart of his political base is opposed to immigration in just about every form.
 But this is no ordinary time.